AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Rental car coverage: While rental car coverage likely isn’t necessary for households with multiple vehicles, if you only have one vehicle and it’s being repaired under a covered claim, this coverage will pay for a rental ride.
 This is especially important if you live in an area lacking public transportation.

-How to Prepare Your Teen Driver
+How to Prepare Your Teen for Driving

 2. Set a good example.
 When you’re driving, make sure you’re following all state rules and not using any electronic devices.
-Distracted driving among teens is very common, unfortunately, but you can help discourage it by not partaking yourself.
+Distracted driving among teens is unfortunately very common, but you can help discourage it by not partaking yourself.

 5. Use a checklist.
 To ensure you’re teaching them everything they need to know, use the checklist from the Center for Injury Research and Prevention at the Children’s Hospital of Philadelphia, accessible via https://injury.research.chop.edu/sites/default/files/documents/tdp_goal_guide_0.pdf.